yrm006/openvbs/readme.txt

 ---

 * What?
-    This is a script engine for modern BASIC, compatible with VBScript.
+    This is a script engine for the modern BASIC powered by the Jujube core.
+It is compatible with VBScript and has the modern features added.
+In addition, the Classic-ASP layer is implemented(on the way) as a library, so you can port your website to the Linux. [more...](https://p.na-s.jp/openvbs.html)

 * How?
     > oscript sample.obs
+    $ echo "wscript.echo 123" | ./oscript